 While some people naturally empathize better than the rest of us we can all use some very simple tricks to help better connect with customers.
 These tricks include adding personal details or insights into the job notes section in your Job Management software, personalising the job description in the invoice, and adding a personal note to your business's facebook page saying how much your enjoyed working with this particular client.

-As we’ve said before (in our blog about what customers look for when choosing a plumber), treating clients like they are your favourite will get you a long way.
+As we’ve said before, treating clients like they are your favourite will get you a long way.
 This is one area where many females seem to have a distinct advantage.

 While some people naturally empathise better than the rest of us we can all use some very simple tricks to help better connect with customers.
-This includes adding personal details or insights into the job notes section in your Job Management software, personalising the job description in the invoice, and adding a personal note to your business's Facebook page saying how much your enjoyed working with this particular client (click here if you haven't got your Facebook page up and running).
+This includes adding personal details or insights into the job notes section in your Job Management software, personalising the job description in the invoice, and adding a personal note to your business's Facebook page saying how much you enjoyed working with this particular client.

 As well as forcing the rest of us to shape up The Tradie Lady revolution is also having an impact right across the “Trade” sector.
 One example is DIY home renovator turned full-time tradie Stacey Head who recognised a gap in the market and founded She Wear, a female-centric footwear label that has ladies smitten.
 From pinks and purples to slightly subtle shades, the popularity of Stacey’s brand is a testament to the fact that the lady tradie revolution is alive and kicking.

 "I wanted women to be the focus, rather than just a supplement to a men's range," comments Stacey who’s flogged thousands of She Wear pairs to tradies, miners, truck drivers, DIYers and other hands-on women across the nation.